 As for the recipe itself, the pork belly with garlic and honey filling is a classic.
 The twist in Megumi’s recipe and the secret ingredient for the first type of riceball is the “sake” which gives the dish an alcoholic twist.

 Shio Kombu is another famous filling for onigiri.
-It is one of my favorite rice seasoning in fact.
-Shio kombu is made from seeweed and taste a little bit caramel-sweet and a little bit soy sauce salty.
+It is one of my favorite rice seasonings, in fact.
+Shio kombu is made from seaweed and tastes a little bit caramel-sweet and a little bit soy sauce salty.
 Megumi’s recipe combines it with cheese.
-A bit of advice, do yourself a favor and choose a mild cheese, if you ever attempt this one.
-Sharp cheeses fights the shio kombu and while cheese filled onigiri still taste delicious, you won’t be able to fully appreciate the unique complex flavor that shio-kombu adds to the recipe.
+A bit of advice, do yourself a favor and choose a mild cheese if you ever attempt this one.
+Sharp cheeses fight the shio kombu and while cheese filled onigiri still taste delicious, you won’t be able to fully appreciate the unique complex flavor that shio-kombu adds to the recipe.

 3 Kind of Onigiri by Vena HX – Very good instructional video.
 Vena explains the step by step process of making the onigiri really well.